 17. Man Bites Dog

-Can you tell I really loves games?
+In case you haven’t noticed by now, I really love board games (and card games!)
 They really are a fun way to practice all sorts of skills.

-This game is best for older kids (it’s rated 8+, but I think slightly older is probably better, just because they’ll have more exposure to headlines.)
+This game is best for older kids (it’s rated 8+, but I think slightly older is probably better, just because they’ll have more exposure to the concept of headlines.)

 Your goal is to create the best, most outrageous headline from the word cards you have.
 Each card has a specific point value assigned, so you want to earn the most points you can from each headline.